 Thanks for considering the AFA Football Camp.
 The Air Force Academy coaching staff is looking forward to the opportunity to once again work with young football players to make friends, build character, establish the finer points of the game and have fun.

 For the younger camper 8-11 years old you can expect our camp to develop teamwork, flexibility, discipline and a sense of accomplishment.
-The older campers will have an emphasis on character development and leadership while learning the game of football.
+The older campers will have an emphasis on leadership development while learning the game of football.
 We will instruct technique, strategy and skills.
 Young athletes are starting to specialize at an earlier age and limited school seasons normally do not have the time and opportunity to learn and perfect techniques to a high level of proficiency.

 As always, our emphasis will be on individual fundamentals of the game, along with some group and team activities throughout the week.
 The entire Falcon coaching staff will be actively coaching all age groups, and each player will be coached on an offensive and defensive position.
 This is a non-contact camp.
 No pads or helmets will be worn!

 Your youth will be attending the Air Force Academy which is a Division I school.
 Our coaches are outstanding in their leadership skills, knowledgeable in their position fields, eager to help those who want to improve because of the love of the game, family orientated to make sure each young adult is learning from the grass roots to develop physically and mentally while having a good time.
 The Academy's weight room is one of the top in the nation and our playing fields are the best you will find anywhere.